AutoFAQ/Intent-Recognition-SaaS-Evaluation/README.md

 Train and test data placed in data/ folder.
 Each SaaS reproduce results script placed in jupyter notebook.
-There is no Cognigy notebook because of sign in problem.
+There is no Cognigy notebook because of sign in problem, so we used their evaluation metrics from 2020.

 # Results